KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/diplomacy_uggathaaa_happy_2_1.md

-Our wings lift with joy.
+Our empire shall rejoice at your kindness.